Travel Tips: Vol. 2 During Your Trip

 Art exhibition?
 Live music night?
 Theatre?
 Film festival?
 Special night at a bar?
 Friendly invitation?
 Spontaneous hike?
 Bonfire?

-SAY YES..
+SAY YES...
 Then SHOW UP for it.

-Resist the urge to cancel or say “whatever, next time”.
+Resist the urge to cancel or say “whatever, next time.”
 This IS the time.
 Carpe Diem!

 Then... let the magic of travel happen to you.

-That being said, make sure to allow adequate time for rest, time slots where "nothing" is the plan, and especially to over-estimate your commutes & how tiring getting around from point A to B can be.
+Make yourself under-plan.
+Embrace the traveller part of you; the one who is curious, open to adventure, inspired by the local spirit, and perhaps bold enough to ad lib a little.
+That being said, make sure to allow adequate time for rest, time slots where "nothing" is the plan, and especially to overestimate your commutes and how tiring getting around from point A to B can be.
+Give yourself breathing room.

-7. Follow the music
+7. Follow the Music

-Find live music gigs on posters around town, cafes, public boards or ask around.
+Find live music gigs on posters around town, cafés, public boards, or ask around.

 It doesn’t get much more authentic than live music, folks.